Innovative Courses — Other Electives

 |

-The purpose of this course is to introduce knowledge and skills to empower students to research and access public transportation options in their respective communities.
+Community Transportation is intended to introduce knowledge and skills to empower students to research and access public transportation options in their respective communities.
 Areas to be addressed include pedestrian and rider safety, navigating public transportation systems, use of technology, and general social skills, including self-advocacy, self-assertiveness, and transportation etiquette. |

 2025–2026 |